 How does the test work?

-Currently in limited release, the AR-V7 test is laboratory-developed and validated, and will be performed exclusively by Epic Sciences.
+Now available, the AR-V7 test is laboratory-developed and validated, and will be performed exclusively by Epic Sciences.
 It has not been cleared or approved by the US Food and Drug Administration.
 Although laboratory-developed tests, to date, have not been subject to US FDA regulation, certification of the laboratory is required under Clinical Laboratory Improvement Amendments (CLIA) to ensure the quality and validity of the tests.
 Epic Sciences is certified under US CLIA as qualified to perform high-complexity clinical laboratory testing, and is accredited by the College of American Pathologists (CAP).

 Available exclusively through Genomic Health in the U.S.